MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 Defines which channel to use for installing Office.
 If Office is not installed on the device, the default setting for the Channel attribute is **Current**.
 If Office is installed on the device and the channel attribute is not specified, the ODT will match the channel of the existing installation.

-This value determines the channel to be installed, regardless of an optionally specified update channel in the [Updates](#updates-element) section or via Group Policy Setting.
+This value determines the channel to be installed, regardless of an optionally specified update channel in the [Updates element](#updates-element) or via Group Policy Setting.
 If there is such setting with a different update channel, the channel switch is performed after the installation during the next update cycle.
 See [Change the Microsoft 365 Apps update channel](change-update-channels.md) for additional details.

 For more information about update channels, see  [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).